microsoft/SchemaGenerator/README.md

 }
 ```

-you can create a JSON schema like that:
+You can create a JSON schema like that:
 ```csharp
 var schemaGenerator =
     new JsonSchemaGenerator(